gdlc/STAT_COMP/MISC.md

-## This folder contains un-edited scripts used in class
+## This folder contains un-edited scripts developed in class

 **Oct.
 21st (Simulation of RVs)**